cado-security/product-help/docs/cado/deploy/cross/aws-organizations.md

 ## Performing Account Checks

-Once the accounts are added to the Cado platform, it's recommended to regularly run Account Checks to ensure the necessary permissions are still in place for acquisitions.
+Once the accounts are added to the / Forensic Acquisition and Investigation platform, it's recommended to regularly run Account Checks to ensure the necessary permissions are still in place for acquisitions.
 For details on running these checks, refer to [Account Check](/cado/manage/monitoring#account-check).